The danger of normal uric acid levels is not widely recognized.

 At normal blood temperatures, uric acid crystals form at 6.8mg/dL (0.4 mmol/L).
 This is called the saturation point or crystallization point.
 Importantly, it is affected up or down due to many factors.
 The most common factor is temperature.
 Because uric acid crystals are less soluble at lower temperatures.
 Also, joint temperature tends to reduce as we age.
 Therefore, 6.8 is too high for most people.

 Uric acid blood test results are normally accompanied by a reference range for “normal” values.
+Which is often referred to as Uric Acid Normal Range.
 This is a statistical calculation based on the results from samples used by the testing laboratory.
 Reference ranges vary widely from lab to lab, but the normal range is always higher than crystallization point for men, and frequently for women.

 I do not hold the following out as high-quality research, and I have not kept references.
 However, I am convinced that it reflects widespread practice, and it is very easy for you to conduct your own personal research to verify this.